ichayer/rust/primitives.md

 so it knows how to work with that data.
 Rust is a statically typed language, which means that it must know the types of all variables at compile time.

+The types covered here are of a known size, so they can be pushed on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.

 ## Scalar Types

 ### Integer